toddledev/documentation/docs/05-the-editor/09-element-panel/index.md

 ## Classes
 - Add CSS classes to elements by entering a name and pressing enter
-- Bind classes to conditions to apply them dynamically
+- Bind classes to conditions to apply them dynamically via the `fx` button
 - Classes added here can be targeted in the styling tab as a style variant
 - Classes cannot be added directly to components